Are you ready to experience Christmas at Disney World?

 - Check the weather before you go because during this time it may be a chilly night or a muggy, warm night in Florida

-Epcot is another theme park within Disney world that was originally built to celebrate cultures from around the world and human achievements.
+Epcot is another theme park within Disney World that was originally built to celebrate cultures from around the world and the amazing human achievements.

-If you are visiting Disney World for the first time and you want to explore on your own, you will find the Epcot theme park the perfect place to start your solo adventure!
+If you are doing Christmas at Disney World for the first time and you want to explore on your own, you will find the Epcot theme park the perfect place to start your solo adventure!

 This part of Disney is especially exciting to visit as you are treated to a plethora of seasonal fun designed to thrill you and your family from November 24th to December 30th of 2023.

 At the show, a celebrity narrator retells the Nativity story while a mass choir performs in between portions of the narration, alongside a large, majestic orchestra.